-- 1. It is the intent of the Housing Department to provide housing and housing-related services to Residents consistent with the Housing Department's obligations under the Lease Agreement and its responsibility as a landlord under any applicable provisions of federal/state/local law.
-In accordance with HUD guidance, residents will be provided with a 30-Day Notice for nonpayment of rent (PIH NOTICE 2021-29), subject to subsequent guidance reverting to a 14-Day Notice. - 2.
+- It is the intent of the Housing Department to provide housing and housing-related services to Residents consistent with the Housing Department's obligations under the Lease Agreement and its responsibility as a landlord under any applicable provisions of federal/state/local law.
+In accordance with HUD guidance, residents will be provided with a 30-Day Notice for nonpayment of rent (PIH NOTICE 2021-29) (H NOTICE 2021-29). - 2.
 It is also the intent of the Housing Department to provide and promote a quality of life in its housing developments in a manner which best meets the housing and community needs of all Residents. - 3.
 The Housing Department will aggressively pursue termination of tenancy for any and all families who fail to live up to their lease obligations.